 UW Medicine provides a full spectrum of cancer management – from prevention to caring for newly diagnosed patients, to coordinating specialty care for patients with advanced forms of the disease.
-We provide leading-edge treatments and clinical trials for brain, breast, colorectal, genitourinary, gynecologic, liver, lung, pancreatic, prostate, skin and sarcoma cancers in addition to lymphatic and other blood cancers.
+We provide leading-edge treatments and clinical trials for brain, breast, colorectal, genitourinary, gynecologic, liver, lung, pancreatic, prostate in addition to lymphatic and other blood cancers.

 Nicole Zern, MD discusses papillary thyroid carcinoma.